asaez/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo for the Data Scienctisti's Toolbox course
+Repo for the Data Scienctist's Toolbox course